Sambhav-Jain08/Cats-and-Dog-Classification-using-CNN-Model/README.md

 # Cats-and-Dog-Classification-using-CNN-Model
-Cats and Dogs Classification using Deep Learning's CNN model.
+Cats and Dogs Classification using Deep Learning CNN model.